jfmedina05/romi-autonomous-vehicle/Lab 6/README.md

 # Lab 6 – Camera Mount Design (Frictionless Design)

 ## Overview
-In this lab, I designed and implemented a custom camera mount for the Romi 32U4 robot to support vision-based navigation using a Raspberry Pi Camera V2.1.
-The mount was created using Fusion 360 and fabricated for integration with the robot platform.
+This project focuses on the design and implementation of a custom camera mount for the Pololu Romi 32U4 robot to enable future vision-based navigation.
+The mount supports integration of a Raspberry Pi Camera V2.1 and was designed using Fusion 360, then fabricated and mounted onto the robot platform.

-This lab focuses on mechanical design, system integration, and ensuring reliable camera positioning for future computer vision tasks such as ARUCO marker detection.
+The work emphasizes mechanical design, system integration, and ensuring accurate and reliable camera positioning for applications such as ARUCO marker detection and autonomous navigation.

 ---

 ## Objective
-- Design a mount to securely attach a Raspberry Pi Camera V2.1 to the Romi robot
+- Design a stable mount for a Raspberry Pi Camera V2.1
-- Ensure proper camera positioning for computer vision applications
+- Ensure proper camera alignment for vision-based tasks
-- Integrate the mount within the physical and spatial constraints of the robot
+- Integrate the mount within the physical constraints of the Romi platform
-- Develop a clean and efficient mechanical design using CAD tools
+- Apply CAD-based design principles to a real embedded system

 ---

+## Design Approach

+### Frictionless Design
+The mount was developed using a **frictionless design approach**, minimizing unnecessary mechanical constraints and ensuring clean integration with the robot.
+This approach:

+- Reduces stress on components
+- Improves alignment with system geometry
+- Simplifies assembly and integration
+- Enhances overall structural stability

+---

 ## Design & Implementation

 ### CAD Design (Fusion 360)
+The camera mount was modeled in Fusion 360 with careful consideration of spatial constraints, ensuring:

+- Camera is centered along the robot’s centerline
+- Camera is positioned approximately 2 inches above the ground
+- Mount remains within the robot’s footprint
+- Camera is protected from external impacts

 <p align="center">
   <img src="Assets/lab6-CAD/lab6-CAD-front.png" width="300"/>